pranavmodx/Writem/README.md

   python3 run.py
   ```

-* Copy paste localhost url (usually localhost:5000/) and paste in browser
+* Copy the localhost url (usually localhost:5000/) and paste in browser

 * Navigate through the project